Valac01/game-of-life/README.md

 * Create a cell in grid.
   * `ctrl` + `mouse move`

-* Erase a cell in greid.
+* Erase a cell in grid.
   * `shift` + `mouse move`

 ## Install Dependencies